pyvista/pytest-pyvista/README.rst

 Usage
 -----
-Once installed, you only need to have a `pl.show()` in your test, the plugin will automatically manage the cache generation if it does not exists, and the image comparison itself.
+Once installed, you only need to use the command `pl.show()` in your test.
+The plugin will automatically manage the cache generation if it does not exist, and the image comparison itself.
 Make sure you enable `pv.OFF_SCREEN` when loading PyVista, so the `pl.show()` doesn't pop up any window while testing_::

     import pyvista as pv